 Variations – These marshmallows can be made in an 8×8 baking dish for jumbo marshmallows.

-If you liked this recipe, I think you’ll really enjoy these other holiday treats on the blog!
+If you liked this recipe for peppermint marshmallows, I think you’ll really enjoy these other healthier marshmallow recipes on the blog too!

 - Healthy Honey Marshmallows